zhluo94/magma/benchmarks/README.md

 iperf (iperf3):
 * Refer to `man iperf3`
 * Note: use `iperf3 -R` from the UE side to let the server to send traffic; current MPTCP implementation has a "server_side" flag that prohibits non TCP initiator to start subflow.
+* Note: for all benchmarks remember to configure the EC2 security groups to allow traffic of the particular protocols and ports.

 web page loading:
 * `cd /home/web`